buswedg/game-managers/steam-library-manager/README.md

 Allows users to move their Steam games between different drives/ locations, by offering routines to move the game files and update Steam's game manifest files accordingly.

+Note: Steam offers this functionality through their launcher.
+However, I'm going to keep this for the CLI.

 ## Getting Started

 ### Prerequisites